NethermindEth/docs/docs/fundamentals/pruning.md

 responsibilities but needs to reliably follow the chain without delays and produce live logs, the default value is recommended.
 If the node doesn't need to be responsive, has very fast I/O (such as NVME), and the shortest pruning time is desired, this can be set to 2-3 times the number of logical processors.

+### CacheMb

+This value determine the size of in memory pool of nodes used for InMemory pruning.
+Default value is 1024.
+Increasing this value can help reduce rate at which state db grow.

 ## Side notes